 - Toast Inventory (recipe library, basic theoretical vs actual, invoice OCR)

 This is genuine depth.
-There is no good reason to replace any of it.
-A restaurant operating without Toast — or an equivalent — in 2026 is operating with a hand tied behind their back.
+There is no good reason to replace any of it when Toast is already working as the restaurant operating platform.

 But notice what's missing from that list.
-Toast does not own the supplier inbox.
-Toast does not own the WhatsApp thread with the produce rep. Toast does not own the price sheet that arrives every Sunday night as a PDF.
-Toast does not own the substitution your fish supplier made this morning at 4 AM.
-Toast does not own the moment your liquor delivery is short two cases.
-Those workflows live outside Toast, and Toast's incentives — payment volume, software ARR per location, and labor depth — do not push it to ever own them.
+Toast does not own the supplier inbox, the WhatsApp thread with the produce rep, the price sheet that arrives as a PDF, the substitution your fish supplier made this morning, or the moment your liquor delivery is short two cases.
+Those workflows live outside the POS layer.

 What restaurant procurement actually looks like

-A typical independent operator running a 60-seat restaurant or a small group with two to four locations has:
+An independent operator running a restaurant or a small group may have:

-- 8–20 active suppliers: a broadline (Sysco / US Foods / Performance), a produce specialist, a meat purveyor, a seafood supplier, a beer/wine/spirits distributor (often three of those by jurisdiction), a baker, a coffee roaster, a paper goods supplier, occasionally a specialty importer.
+- Many active suppliers: a broadline (Sysco / US Foods / Performance), a produce specialist, a meat purveyor, a seafood supplier, beer/wine/spirits distributors, a baker, a coffee roaster, a paper goods supplier, occasionally a specialty importer.

 - Multi-channel comms: broadliners on EDI or portal, produce on email or text, meat on phone, beer/wine through a distributor portal, smaller specialty suppliers on WhatsApp or Instagram DM.